drconopoima/sequence-generator-rust/README.md

 It took 571 nanoseconds
 ```

-I wouldn't use Twitter's values nowadays.
-Hardware has advanced enough that with a single thread of a laptop average processor I'm generating each ID in ~60-70 nanoseconds, even when reaching close to the maximum sequence and stalling a bit waiting for the next millisecond, while the Twitter's defaults always generate the full sequence and then stalls for 55% of the time waiting (averaging 135-145ns per ID).
-Twitter's snowflakes are optimal if the hardware takes 245ns per ID or more.
-Furthermore, having tenths of a millisecond precision means more accurate time & fast sorting if coupled with a Radix sort algorithm.

 The specific structure of the integers at the binary level includes:

-- The first few bits (customizable, by default none) might be unused and set to 0.
+- The left-most bits (customizable, by default none) might be unused and set to 0.
 - The second group of bits store the timestamp in a custom exponential by microseconds (by default `44 bits` and sampling every `100 mcs`, equivalent to argument `--micros-ten-power 2`).
 You cannot customize number of bits of the timestamp directly, but by indirectly setting different values for other bit groups.
 - The third group of bits store the sequence (by default `11 bits`)
-- The last group of bits store the host/worker ID (by default `9 bits`)
+- The right-most group of bits store the host/worker ID (by default `9 bits`)

 You can also customize by `dotenv` file.
 Copy the file `.env-example` into `.env`